Server

 import { App } from 'uWebSockets.js'

-// Create a router
+// Creating a new router

 const router = createRouter()